Matthias-254/Pygame_blackjack/README.md

-Dit project is door mij (Matthias Lannoo) gemaakt.
+This project was created by me (Matthias Lannoo).
 How to use:
-- Om mijn project te runnen kan je gewoon het volledige project kopiëren en runnen in PyCharm.
-Het project bevat standaard al een database met een gebruiker in.
-De inloggegevens van deze gebruiker zijn: "test" als naam en "test" als wachtwoord.
-Je kunt ook de databse file verwijderen, dan word er automatisch een lege database gemaakt als je dan runt.
+- To run my project, simply copy the entire project and run it in PyCharm.
+The project already includes a database with a user by default.
+The login credentials for this user are: "test" as the username and "test" as the password.
+You can also delete the database file; in that case, a new empty database will be created automatically when you run the project.

-Voor dit project heb ik een aantal bronnen gebruikt.
+For this project, I used several sources.
-Hier is een lijst van die bronnen:
+Here is a list of those sources:
-- Voor de syntax te leren van Pyhton heb ik deze video bekeken: https://www.youtube.com/watch?v=ix9cRaBkVe0&t=8602s
+- To learn Python syntax, I watched this video: https://www.youtube.com/watch?v=ix9cRaBkVe0&t=8602s
-- Om het pygame framework te begrijpen heb ik de documentatie op de pygame website gebruikt: https://www.pygame.org/docs/
+- To understand the Pygame framework, I used the documentation on the Pygame website: https://www.pygame.org/docs/
-- De basis van de pygame-blackjackgame is gebaseerd op deze video: https://www.youtube.com/watch?v=e3YkdOXhFpQ
+- The foundation of the Pygame blackjack game is based on this video: https://www.youtube.com/watch?v=e3YkdOXhFpQ
-- Het main menu is gebaseerd op deze video: https://www.youtube.com/watch?v=GMBqjxcKogA&t=55s
+- The main menu is based on this video: https://www.youtube.com/watch?v=GMBqjxcKogA&t=55s
-- Om te weten hoe ik met een sqlite database moest werken in pyhton heb ik volgende video bekeken: https://www.youtube.com/watch?v=Ohj-CqALrwk
+- To learn how to work with an SQLite database in Python, I watched the following video: https://www.youtube.com/watch?v=Ohj-CqALrwk